By Cami Sauder

 While learning, you’ll get in a good walk and be able to enjoy the beautiful scenery that surrounds you as you play.

-21. Relax at the Library
+22. Relax or Participate in a Program at the Library

-Have a bookworm in your family?
-They’ll love perusing and checking out the titles from the Maude Jellison Library.
 After a long hike, you might want to prop your feet up, pop some corn and watch a movie on your laptop (there are NO TVs at the Y!), which are available here as well.

-22. Get Crafty
+23. Get Crafty

 Enter the fun world of arts and crafts at the Mootz Family Craft and Designer Center where you can indulge your crafty side in a variety of mediums, including wood, leather, ceramics, tie dye, silk painting, glass fusing, basket making or beading to make and take.
+It’ll be a fantastic souvenir of your visit.

-23. Snap a Professional Photo
+24. Have a Professional Photo Taken

-Sky Pond Photography, the official photographers of the YMCA of the Rockies, would be happy to photograph you with absolutely no obligation to buy.
+Would you like to have a professional family photo taken in this stunning setting for your annual Christmas card or Facebook post?
+Sky Pond Photography, the official photographers of the YMCA of the Rockies, would be happy to photograph you with absolutely no obligation to buy.Â

-24. Go Fishing
+25. Go Fishing

 Situated at the entrance to the grounds, Dorsey Lake (catch and release only) is a beautiful location to throw in your line along with Glacier Creek, Mill Creek and the Big Thompson River, which all flow with clear mountain water on Y property at some point.